 Lance has extensive planning experience - intially with local councils, and latterly as a planning consultant.
 He has been with Terra Nova for over 10 years and has wide and varied experience in most consenting areas, including rural and urban subdivisions and site development proposals.

 Mark’s road to planning is different to that of many planners – environmental and conservation planning in private practice and NGOs, lecturing at Auckland and Massey University’ Planning schools and a long stint as Forest and Bird’s Senior Planner and Conservation Manager.
 He has extensive experience in District and Regional Planning, Rural Planning, Conservation Planning, Threatened Species Planning, Park Management Planning, and as an Expert witness at the Environment Court.

-Bianca has been at Terra Nova for six years, following the completion of a Bachelor of Science and Post Graduate Diploma in Environmental Management at the University of Auckland.
+Bianca has been at Terra Nova since 2013, following the completion of a Bachelor of Science and Post Graduate Diploma in Environmental Management at the University of Auckland.
 She has been active with resource consenting, and Proposed Auckland Unitary Plan submission processes.